2025 Security Trends: What to Expect

 The Defensive Revolution

 Fortunately, defenders aren't standing still.
-Identity verification providers likeiDenfyhave expanded their AI capabilities to process over 3,500 document types with sub-second accuracy.
+Identity verification providers likeiDenfyhave expanded their AI capabilities to process over 3,500 document types with sub-second accuracy1.

 Advanced Detection Capabilities